Borrelia burgdorferi antibodies test, IgM/IgG test, Lyme disease test

 Problems that may show up months or years later, such as ongoing pain and tiredness, arthritis, and problems with memory and concentration

 The CDC advises a 2-step evaluation of your blood test.
 First, your blood sample is tested through a process called enzyme immunoassay (EIA) or indirect immunofluorescence assay (IFA).
-If this is positive for Borrelia antibodies, the sample is put through an immunoblot test.
-This is also known as a Western blot test.
+If this is positive for Borrelia antibodies, the sample is put through an immunoblot test This is also known as a Western blot test.
 This test measures immunoglobulin G (IgG) and immunoglobulin M (IgM) antibodies in your blood.
+The CDC also recommends that an approved EIA test may be used in place of the immunoblot test as the second test.

-You will likely receive a diagnosis for Lyme disease if both the EIA/IFA and the Western blot test are positive.
+You will likely receive a diagnosis for Lyme disease if both the EIA/IFA and the second test are positive.
 But in some cases, you may also have other tests, such on your cerebrospinal fluid (CSF).

 Swollen lymph nodes